Amiral Ronarc'h-class frigate: Greece

-As of January 2023, 23 contracts had been signed with Greek companies participating in the frigates' construction, with 10 more during the same year.

-Such contracts include construction of pre-outfitted blocks in Salamis Shipyards and shipment to France for assembly (starting from the third Greek frigate, and constructed for both Greek and French frigates).
+Since 2022, 70 contracts have been signed with Greek companies participating in the frigates' construction, invovling vessels for both the Greek and French navies.
+In addition to other contracts, contracts concerning construction of pre-outfitted blocks in Salamis Shipyards and shipment to France for assembly, start from the third Greek frigate and involve both Greek and French frigates.
+In May 2025, a MoU was signed with Hellenic Aerospace Industry on integrating the latter's counter-unmanned aircraft systems (C-UAS) aboard the frigates.

 In 2024 it was decided to adjust the production sequence by reassigning the fourth and fifth vessels in the production series.
 The fourth vessel (the previous Amiral Louzeau - D661), previously assigned to France, would instead be allocated to Greece, while the fifth ship in the series (the previous Formion - F603), previously assigned to Greece, would be destined for the French Navy instead.
 Each vessel would be renamed accordingly.
 It was unclear how this reallocation might impact the original intent to have the third Greek FDI built in an enhanced "Standard-2" configuration.

-PN1 (F601 KIMON) will be delivered in a "hybrid" Standard 2 (essentially Standard 1 with the systems installed but not activated) on 31/10/2025 in France.
-It will become Standard 2 and 2+, on the same date two years later on 31/10/2027 and Standard 2++ on 30/09/2029 all in Greece.
+PN1 (F601 Kimon) delivered in a "hybrid" Standard 2 (essentially Standard 1 with the systems installed but not activated) on 18 December 2025 in France.
+It will become Standard 2 and 2+, two years later on 31 October 2027 and Standard 2++ on 30 September 2029 all in Greece.

-PN2 (F602 NEARCHOS) will be delivered in full Standard 2 one year later on 31/10/2026 in France.
-It will become Standard 2+ on 31/01/2028 and Standard 2++ on 30/04/2029 in Greece.
+PN2 (F602 Nearchos) will be delivered in full Standard 2 one year later on 31 October 2026 in France.
+It will become Standard 2+ on 31 January 2028 and Standard 2++ on 30 April 2029 in Greece.

-PN3 (F603 FORMION) will be delivered in full Standard 2+ on 30/4/2027 in France and will become Standard 2++ on 30/06/2029 in Greece.
+PN3 (F603 Formion) will be delivered in full Standard 2+ on 30 April 2027 in France and will become Standard 2++ on 30 June 2029 in Greece.

-PN4 (F600 THEMISTOKLES) will be delivered in full Standard 2+ on 31/12/2028 in France and will become Standard 2++ on 31/03/2030 in Greece.
+PN4 (F600 Themistokles) will be delivered in full Standard 2+ on 31 December 2028 in France and will become Standard 2++ on 31 March 2030 in Greece.

-Indonesia

-In May 2024, France offered Indonesia the FDI in a full multi-mission configuration.
-The offer encompasses the potential for local manufacturing, the inclusion of Aster 15/30 missiles, the SETIS® Combat Management System, an AESA radar, a guarantee free from ITAR restrictions, and a construction period of 36 months.
-Depending on Indonesia’s requirements, the FDI can be equipped with various Tactical Data Link networks, such as Link 11, Link 16, Link 22, and Link Y. During the presentation to Indonesia, one of the slide shows a variant of the Belharra with thirty-two cells of Sylver vertical launching system with Aster 15/30 missiles, CIWS, 76 mm gun, eight MM40 Block 3 Exocet missiles.
-A thorough educational and training program has also been suggested for the TNI AL staff who will be in charge of operating the ship.
-The offer stated that the initial FDI for Indonesia could be built in France within a span of thirty-six months.
-PT PAL Indonesia, would undertake the construction of subsequent FDIs locally.

-Interestingly, akin to the approach with Scorpène Evolved, France is also receptive to the concept of complete local production starting from the first ship.